KarandikarA/nosql-challenge/README.md

 # nosql-challenge

 This challenge was focusing on food saftey ratings from the UK Food Standards Agency to help magzine writers decide where they should write in their next articles.
+## Updated code
+I have updated the code to fix the errors that meant that any querry returned no result
 ## Part 1: Database and Jupyter Notebook Set Up
     - The database was imported from the Json file in resources
     - it was then stored in the UK food database and the establishments collection